-'''

-void PreeditCaretCallback( ic, client_data, call_data);
+''' void PreeditCaretCallback(ic, client_data, call_data);

-ic Specifies the input context.

 call data Specifies the preedit caret information. '''

 The input method will trigger PreeditCaretCallback to move the text insertion point during preedit.
 The call_data argument contains a pointer to an XIMPreeditCaretCallbackStruct structure, which indicates where the caret should be moved.
 The callback must move the insertion point to its new location and return, in field position, the new offset value from the initial position.